mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

       # Filter out by name environments to include
       # (optional, default: ".*")
-      name_regexp: ".*"
+      regexp: ".*"

     refs:
+      branches:
+        # Monitor pipelines related to project branches
+        enabled: true

-      # Filter refs (branches/tags only) to include
+        # Filter for branches to include
-      # (optional, default: "^main|master$" -- main or master branch)
+        # (optional, default: "^main|master$" -- main/master branches)
         regexp: "^main|master$"

+        # Only keep most 'n' recently updated branches
+        # (optional, default: 0 -- disabled/keep every branch matching the regexp)"
+        most_recent: 0

-      # If the age of the most recent commit for the ref is greater than
+        # If the age of the most recently updated pipeline for the branch is greater than
-      # this value, the ref won't get exported (optional, default: 0 (disabled))
+        # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
-      # nb: when used in conjuction of pull.from.(pipelines|merge_requests).enabled = true, the creation date
-      # of the pipeline is taken in account, not the age of the commit
         max_age_seconds: 0

-      from:
-        pipelines:
-          # Whether to trigger a discovery of the projects refs
-          # from the most recent project pipelines when the
+        # If set to false, it will continue to export metrics for the branch even
-          # project is configured/discovered (optional, default: false)
+        # if it has been deleted (optional, default: true)
-          # This flag is useful if you want/need to obtain pipelines
-          # metrics of deleted refs
+        exclude_deleted: true

+      tags:
+        # Monitor pipelines related to project tags
         enabled: false

-          # Maximum number of pipelines to analyze per project
+        # Filter for tags to include
+        # (optional, default: ".*" -- all tags)
+        regexp: ".*"

+        # Only keep most 'n' recently updated tags
+        # (optional, default: 0 -- disabled/keep every tag matching the regexp)"
+        most_recent: 0

+        # If the age of the most recently updated pipeline for the tag is greater than
+        # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
+        max_age_seconds: 0

+        # If set to false, it will continue to export metrics for the tag even
-          # to search for refs on init (optional, default: 100)
+        # if it has been deleted (optional, default: true)
-          depth: 100
+        exclude_deleted: true

       merge_requests:
-          # Fetch merge request pipelines refs (optional, default: false)
+        # Monitor pipelines related to project merge requests
         enabled: false

-          # Maximum number for merge requests pipelines to
+        # Only keep most 'n' recently updated merge requests
-          # attempt fetch on each project ref discovery (optional, default: 1)
+        # (optional, default: 0 -- disabled/keep every merge request)
-          depth: 1
+        most_recent: 0

+        # If the age of the most recently updated pipeline for the merge request is greater than
+        # this value, the pipeline metrics won't get exported (optional, default: 0 (disabled))
+        max_age_seconds: 0

     pipeline:
       jobs: